Guatemala

 Children receive health screenings, medicines, and care when needed at their Hope Centers.
 Generous supporters of OneChild’s Children’s Crisis Fund also donate for surgeries and care that go beyond day-to-day health needs.

-Read this inspirational story: Trusting God Is Gildard's Lifeline
+Read an inspirational story from Latin America: Trusting God Is Gildard's Lifeline

 Guatemala has one of the highest illiteracy rates in Latin America.
 Education there suffers from a lack of government funding, nonexistent supplies, and no training, especially in rural areas.
 About 90% of kids who live in poverty in Guatemala will not graduate from high school.